gwforg/gwf/docs/guide/tutorial.rst

     $ gwf clean

-This command only removes files produced by an endpoint target (a target which no other target depends on):
+By default, this removes files *not* produced by an endpoint target (a target which no other target depends on):

 .. code-block:: console